unclecode/listen-cli/README.md

 ## 📣 Contribute

-We love contributions!
+I love contributions!
 Feel free to fork this project, submit pull requests, and share your improvements.
 Let's make this tool even better together! 🛠️

 ## 🌟 Star the Project